 This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
-It initially applied to annual reporting periods beginning on or after 1 January 2022 with earlier application permitted however the AASB has recently issued ED 301 Classification of Liabilities as Current or Non-Current - Deferral of Effective Date with the intention to defer the application by one year to periods beginning on or after 1 January 2023.
+It initially applied to annual reporting periods beginning on or after 1 January 2022 with earlier application permitted however the AASB has recently issued AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date to defer the application by one year to periods beginning on or after 1 January 2023.
 The Authority will not early adopt the Standard.

 The Authority is in the process of analysing the impacts of this Standard.
 However, it is not anticipated to have a material impact.

-Several other amending standards and AASB interpretations have been issued that apply to future reporting periods, but are considered to have limited impact on the Department's reporting.
+Several other amending standards and AASB interpretations have been issued that apply to future reporting periods, but are considered to have limited impact on the Authority's reporting.